Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 Key Features of Pyongan (Munhwaŏ) Dialect

-• It uses a unique vocabulary and expression not found in South Korea but is affected by local traditions and socialist principles.
+- It employs a unique vocabulary and expressions not found in South Korea, yet local traditions and socialist principles influence it.

 Standard: “-아요/-어요” (-ayo/-eoyo) — Pyongan: “-오” (-o).